 I can also tell that the added plant extracts have a soothing effect on my redness-prone skin, and I think this would be a great toner choice for sensitive skin types (but do check for personal intolerances of course).
 Isntree is wise to leave out fragrance and alcohol from pretty much all their products, and I can wholeheartedly recommend the entire hyaluronic acid product range.
 I must say though that I don’t really see as much of a need for the other HA toner anymore, since the plus version reviewed here is so very good indeed.
 Maybe if you have very oily skin, the even lighter original HA toner could work better, but otherwise I would recommend for you to try out the Isntree Hyaluronic Acid Toner Plus over the “simple” version in the transparent bottle.

-If you are interested in purchasing this K-beauty gem, I got my Isntree Hyaluronic Acid Toner Plus as a souvenir directly from Korea, but it is now also available online at Yesstyle* (for currently around 20$) or at Stylekorean* (for currently 19$).
+If you are interested in purchasing this K-beauty gem, I got my Isntree Hyaluronic Acid Toner Plus as a souvenir directly from Korea, but it is now also available online at Yesstyle* (for currently around 20$), at Jolse* (prices fluctuate between 24 and 15$) or at Stylekorean* (for currently 19$).

 So, let me know in the comments: What’s your current go to winter toner for an extra dose of hydration?
 Have you tried any Isntree products yet?

 *Affiliate Links, meaning I earn a small commission if you decide to use the link to purchase an item.
 This does not raise the purchase price for you, and it helps me and my blog to grow – so, thank you for supporting me in this way!